fizban99/vst_latency_test/README.rst

 ################

 This script tests the latency of a DAC/Audio Interface/Sound Card when using a midi keyboard with a vst instrument.
 VST or VSTI are virtual instruments that you can use with your digital keyboard connected to the computer.
 Although you can use ASIO4ALL and your internal sound card, it is recommended to use an external sound card/audio interface that supports ASIO natively.
 For a nice playing experience, the time between pressing a key and hearing a sound should be minimal.
 This is called latency and should be less than 20ms in order not to interfere with the playing, although some players prefer values of less than 10ms.
-The best tool to test audio interface latencies is the RTL Utility (https://oblique-audio.com/rtl-utility.php) from Oblique Audio, but that assumes that the audio interface has both output and input.
+The best tool to test audio interface latencies is the RTL Utility (https://oblique-audio.com/rtl-utility.php) from Oblique Audio, but that assumes that the audio interface has both an output and an input and shows the round-trip latency (output latency + input latency).
 Some people, though, use DACs or USB cards without an input line and it is difficult to know the latency of those devices in this case.
 This script helps measuring that value and allows comparing it with other devices you might have.

 Installation
 ############